-b) Inventories
+b) Inventory

-Inventories are stated at the lower of cost and net realisable value.
+Inventory is stated at the lower of cost and net realisable value.
 Cost includes all expenses directly attributable to the development process as well as suitable portions of related development overheads.
 Net realisable value is the estimated selling price in the ordinary course of business less any applicable selling expenses.